RoleModel/BestPractices/patterns/three_levels_of_thinking.md

 The internal code of a method should exploit the power of the conceptual class names and the specification level method signatures with role suggesting variable names.
+Instance variables (or properties) and the implementation of methods answer the question `What information does the component manage?` and
+`How does it execute the commands and answer the questions specified in its interface?`

 ## Examples

 ### Ruby

-The initialize method should use either named arguments or keyword arguments
+The initialize method should use either named arguments or keyword arguments so that it is clear how one initializes an instance without having to read the implementation or knowing the names of instance variables.

 ```
 class PlayingCard